-Stepwest Stories: Christiane from Germany during her Engineering Internship in Vancouver!
+Stepwest Stories: Christiane from Germany & her Engineering Internship in Vancouver!

-There is no better moment than the present and our next Stepwest Stories star believes this to the fullest.
-Introducing Christiane, our participant from Germany. who is completing an internship in Canada through our Student Internship Program in Vancouver!
+Today’s Stepwest Stories is about the engineering internship of one of our incredible participants.
+Introducing Christiane, our participant from Germany who is completing an internship in Canada through our Student Internship Program in Vancouver!

-Inspired by the quote “Living in the moment could be the meaning of life,” Christiane decided to move her life to Canada for 3 months to complete an internship as part of her studies in Business Engineering at University of Applied Sciences RFH in Cologne.
-Since last September, Christiane has being enjoying her work experience in Vancouver and it’s been the best decision she’s ever made!
+Inspired by the quote “Living in the moment could be the meaning of life”, Christiane decided to move her life to Canada for three months to complete an internship as part of her studies in Business Engineering at the University of Applied Sciences RFH in Cologne.
+Since last September, Christiane has been enjoying her work experience in Vancouver and it’s been the best decision she’s ever made!

 What is your study background in Germany?

 I am from Cologne, Germany and I studied Business Engineering, which is a combination of Economic and Mechanical Engineering, at the University of Applied Science RFH Cologne.
 Now, I’m completing my Masters in Mechanical Engineering, that’s why I wanted to complete an international internship, to get work experience abroad!

 Why did you choose to do an internship in Vancouver?

 I knew that once I finished my Masters it would be harder to go live abroad, so this was my chance to do it.
 The opportunity of doing an internship in Canada and ran with it, so far it is like a dream!
 I love nature — mountains and sea, and I thought I could easily combine my internship work experience and social life here.
 There was no doubt in my mind when I chose Vancouver, I was very set on coming here.

 What is your favourite part of your internship in Vancouver?